 Phoenix Houses Of New England Womens Residential Program is an addiction treatment center located at 251 Main Street in the 02822 zip code in Exeter, RI.

 It is operated by a private non-profit organization.
-Phoenix Houses Of New England Womens Residential Program provides methadone maintenance, administers naltrexone and buprenorphine maintenance.
-Some of the treatment approaches used by Phoenix Houses Of New England Womens Residential Program include matrix model, counseling for substance abuse and DBT.
-Phoenix Houses Of New England Womens Residential Program also specializes in detox services and offers inpatient opioid detoxification, residential benzodiazepines detoxification and inpatient alcohol detox.
-Phoenix Houses Of New England Womens Residential Program provides long-term residential heroin rehab, inpatient hospital heroin rehabilitation and short-term residential heroin rehab.
-It also provides inpatient dual diagnosis treatment, inpatient heroin detoxification and residential heroin abuse treatment.
+Phoenix Houses Of New England Womens Residential Program provides prescribes suboxone, buprenorphine maintenance and relapse prevention from naltrexone.
+Some of the treatment approaches used by Phoenix Houses Of New England Womens Residential Program include 12-step rehab, brief intervention and counseling for substance abuse.
+Phoenix Houses Of New England Womens Residential Program also specializes in detox services and offers inpatient alcohol detox, inpatient opioid detox and residential benzodiazepines detox.
+Phoenix Houses Of New England Womens Residential Program provides hospital inpatient heroin detoxification, hospital inpatient treatment and long-term heroin rehab.
+It also provides inpatient heroin detox, residential heroin addiction treatment and inpatient treatment for heroin addiction and mental health diagnosis.

 Call (855) 489-3619 for 24/7 with treatment.